andrest149/Developing_Data_Products_project/README.md

 Link of the running application: https://andrest149.shinyapps.io/proyecto/ Documentation and instructions on the application page itself .R files of the app are in this repository, on the master branch: https://github.com/andrest149/Developing_Data_Products_project

 To test that the code run, file prueba.R can be runned

-Slidify Presentation for the Application:
+Slidify Presentation for the Application: https://github.com/andrest149/Developing_Data_Products_project/blob/master/ShinyAppPresentation.md
-Link of the live slides: